mwgeurts/tomo_doserate/README.md

 # tomo_doserate
 TomoTherapy plan dose rate calculator (work in progress)

-This project is being actively developed, please check back soon for updates and documentation!
+This project is under development, please conact the author if you are interested!